Ukraine’s president, at Security Council, lashes out at Russia but avoids face-to-face encounter

-UNITED NATIONS (AP) — Ukraine’s president accused Russia of waging “a criminal and unprovoked aggression” that undermines all norms of war and the U.N.
-Charter at a meeting Wednesday of the U.N.
-Security Council that started with a clash over his speech.
+UNITED NATIONS (AP) — Ukraine’s president accused Russia of waging “a criminal and unprovoked aggression” that undermines all norms of war and the U.N. charter Wednesday at a meeting of the U.N.
+Security Council.
+Volodomyr Zelenskyy also urged world leaders to strip Russia of its veto power.

-President Volodymyr Zelenskyy told the council that he would not have come if he did not have a proposal to end the 19-month war, starting with adherence to the charter that ensures the sovereignty and territorial integrity of all 193 U.N. member nations.
+The Ukrainian leader told the council that his proposal to end the 19-month war starts with adherence to the charter that ensures the sovereignty and territorial integrity of all 193 U.N. member nations.
 He stressed that restoration of all Ukrainian territory is the key to peace.

 Before the meeting started, there was intense speculation about whether Zelenskyy and Russia’s top diplomat, Sergey Lavrov, would clash, speak or totally avoid each other.
 But no confrontation happened because Zelenskyy left the council soon after his address.

-The verbal fireworks began at the start of the meeting, before Lavrov arrived, when Russian U.N.
+The meeting started with a clash over his speech.
+Before Lavrov arrived, Russian U.N.
 Ambassador Vassily Nebenzia protested the council president’s decision to allow Zelenskyy to speak ahead of the 15 council members.

-He said Albanian President Edi Rama, this month’s council president, was trying to turn the meeting into “a one-man stand-up show,” adding that it would be “nothing more than a spectacle” — a dig at Zelenskyy’s past as a comedian.
+He said Albanian Prime Minister Edi Rama, this month’s council president, was trying to turn the meeting into “a one-man stand-up show,” adding that it would be “nothing more than a spectacle” — a dig at Zelenskyy’s past as a comedian.

-Rama cited the council rule allowing a nonmember to speak first adding, to laughter, that “this is not a special operation by the Albanian presidency,” a dig at Russia’s insistence on referring to its offensive against Ukraine as a “special military operation.”
+Rama cited the council rule allowing a nonmember to speak first.
+He added that “this is not a special operation by the Albanian presidency,” eliciting laughter with a quip about Russia’s insistence on referring to its offensive against Ukraine as a “special military operation.”

 After another heated exchange over whether Nebenzia had referred to Rama as Albania’s prime minister and a NATO member instead of as the council president, Rama declared: “I take note, and we’ll continue with our session.”

-Note: This story has been corrected to indicate that Edi Rama is Albania’s prime minister, not president.